What Are the Early Signs of Gum Disease

 Gum Sensitivity and Tenderness

-Changes in how your gums feel both to your touch and during regular activities provide important clues about gum disease development, even before visual changes become obvious.
+Changes in how your gums feel, both to your touch and during regular activities, provide important clues about gum disease development, even before visual changes become obvious.

 Tender or Painful Gums